marp-team/marp/website/blog/2019-05-10-the-story-of-marp-next/the-story-of-marp-next.md

 [<img src="https://raw.githubusercontent.com/marp-team/marp-vscode/master/images/screenshot.png" width="600" />][marp vscode]

 It was realized because VS Code is using the same Markdown engine (markdown-it) as Marpit framework.
-In future, we want to add PDF export from Marp CLI to use as like as the old Marp application.
+Of course you can export slides as PDF and HTML easily, powered by [Marp CLI].

 [marp vscode]: https://marketplace.visualstudio.com/items?itemName=marp-team.marp-vscode